dbt-labs/docs.getdbt.com/website/docs/reference/events-logging.md

 ### `node_info` fields

-For events where it's available, `node_info` will include:
+Many events are fired while compiling or running a specific DAG node (model, seed, test, etc).
+When it's available, the `node_info` object will include:

 | Field       | Description   |
 |-------------|---------------|